Matheusnugas/taskmanagementapi/README.md

 ## 3) Installation

-### 3.1) Create an .env file in the root of the api project for database access with the following:
+### 3.1) Create an .env file in the root of the project for database access with the following:

 ```sh
 DATABASE_URL="postgres://postgres:postgres@localhost:5432/task_management?schema=public"